-👤 Elizabeth, Social Connectedness through English Conversation Volunteer
+👤 Elisabeth, Social Connectedness through English Conversation Volunteer

 ☕ Coffee/tea order: Strong coffee, sometimes a long black, sometimes a cappuccino but always from the NRCH cafe!

 “I’ve been volunteering at North Richmond Community Health for three years now.

 When I started volunteering here, I was looking after my mother who had had a hip replacement and then another bad fall at home.
 Coming here was a chance to be away from that for a little while.

 Josephine (who also volunteers at the Social Connectedness through English Group) and I have always been pretty supportive of each other, and it has also been great to form that kind of relationship with other volunteers in the group.
 Snowy and Keith are some other volunteers who always help keep the atmosphere lively too.

 I’m a teacher and I have taught Chinese and German as well as English.
 I’ve mainly taught in urban secondary schools in Melbourne but have also taught English/German overseas in China.
 I’ve been involved in an international programme for Australian students as one of the local staff members in Nanjing and taught Chinese in Singapore.
 Prior to becoming a teacher, I’ve worked as a medical receptionist, waitress, food and domestic services assistant in a hospital and as a cleaner.